LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

-\paragraph{Action Space} AQORA supports four types of actions: turning on/off CBO, manipulating join orders, setting broadcast join hints on leaf nodes to enforce broadcast joins, and performing a no-op.
-The notations and definitions of these actions are summarized in Tab.~\ref{tab:actions}:
+\textbf{Action Space.} LQRS supports five actions: controlling the plan initialization strategy, swapping the $i$-th and $j$-th leaf node, joining the leaf nodes $t_1,t_2,\cdots,t_l$ first if possible, setting broadcast join hints on leaf nodes to enforce broadcast joins, and intentionally taking no action for now.
+The notations and definitions of these actions are summarized in Table~\ref{tab:actions}.

-The action space of AQORA is carefully designed to balance flexibility and tractability in adaptive query optimization.
-In some cases, enabling CBO produces a better starting plan that is closer to the optimal; in others, disabling it yields better results.
-Once an initial plan is chosen, AQORA can refine it through two kinds of structural modifications: adjusting the join order and modifying the join method.
-The \textit{lead} action provides a more practical and efficient mechanism for guiding join order, as most beneficial changes can be achieved by repositioning a single leaf node to the front.
-Finally, the \textit{no-op} action allows the model to intentionally defer decision and wait for more runtime information.